2014 International Criminal Court judges election: Background

 Each candidate has to belong to exactly one list.
+A minimum of nine judges elected from list A and five judges elected from list B is to be maintained on the court.

 Further rules of election were adopted by a resolution of the Assembly of States Parties in 2004.

 Judges remaining in office

-As of August 2014, the following judges are scheduled to remain in office beyond 2015:
+The following judges were scheduled to remain in office beyond 2015:

 Nomination process

-Following these rules, the nomination period of judges for the 2014 election lasts from 28 April to 20 July 2014.
+The nomination period of judges for the 2014 election lasted from 28 April to 20 July 2014.
 It was extended once due to the lack of candidates from Asia until 3 August 2014.
-The following persons were nominated as of 4 August 2014:
+The following persons were nominated:

 Minimum voting requirements

-Minimum voting requirements govern part of the election.
-This is to ensure that article 36(8)(a) cited above was fulfilled.
-For this election, the following minimum voting requirements will exist; they will be adjusted once the election is underway.
+Minimum voting requirements governed part of the election.
+This was to ensure that articles 36(5) and 36(8)(a) cited above were fulfilled.
+For this election, the following minimum voting requirements applied initially:

-Assuming that there is no change in the bench, the voting requirements will be as follows:

-Regarding the List A or B requirement, there are two seats reserved for List B judges.
-This requirement must be fulfilled under any circumstances.
+Regarding the List A or B requirement, two votes had to be cast for List B candidates.